 Elliot is a late season, high bush cultivar that produces medium to large berries that can be tart because they turn blue before they are ripe.
 This cultivar is suited to zone 4 and has an upright habit with a dense center that should be pruned to allow for air circulation.

-An older cultivar (1928), Jersey is a late season, high bush blueberry that is easily grown in most soil types.
+Jersey (an older cultivar, 1928) is a late season, high bush blueberry that is easily grown in most soil types.
 It also produces a dense center of growth that should be pruned out to promote air circulation and is hardy to zone 3.

 Patriot, a highbush, early to mid-season blueberry produces medium to large berries that are sweet and mildly acidic.
 Patriot is suited to zone 4.